webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Accept: do nothing. accept positive risk.
   - Enhance: increase positive effect of risk.
   - Exploit: take steps to guarantee event will happen.
-  - Share: find other how would benefit.
+  - Share: find others who would benefit.
-- **Qualitative Risk, Quantitative Risk and Quantitative Simulation.
-Risk Interconnectivity and Detectability**
+- **Quantitative Simulation, Risk Interconnectivity and Detectability**
-  - Qualitative: base on how people perceive risk.
-  - Quantitative: based on data.
   - Quantitative Simulation: predicts risk from input data.
   - Interconnectivity: how risk will effect more than one single event.
   - Detectability: how quick risk is identified if it were to occur.
-- **Impact Analysis**
+- **Risk Impact Analysis**
-  - evaluate impact of project.
-Change after successful project.
+  - identify and assess the potential consequences of various events or changes on a project.
+  - proactively evaluating potential impacts, project managers can make informed decisions, mitigate risks, and ensure project success.
 - **Risk Probability, Impact and Scenario Analysis**
   - Probability: measure chance of risk occurring.
   - Impact: how risk will effect business.